-2019 978-93-5287-585-6 ₹1465 488 pp Paperback

-Shifting Scales of Justice,

-The Supreme Court in Neo-liberal India

-Edited by Mayur Suresh, Lecturer, School of Oriental and African Studies (SOAS), University of London, London; and Siddharth Narrain, lawyer and Research Associate, Sarai-Centre for the Study of Developing Societies (CSDS), Delhi

-With a Preface by Upendra Baxi
+Sectarian Violence in India offers a cumulative account of social science research on the crucially important subject of communal violence from the late 1960s until about 2015.
+It brings together a critical selection of articles on sectarian violence in the post-Independence era from the Economic and Political Weekly, a journal that has best represented social scientists over the years.
+Contents: I. General Surveys of Sectarian Violence 2.
+Theoretical and Conceptual Issues 3.
+Communal Politics 4.
+Accounts and Analyses of Specific Riots 2019 978-93-5287-585-6 ₹1315 488 pp Paperback Shifting Scales of Justice, The The Supreme Court in Neo-liberal India Edited by Mayur Suresh, Lecturer, School of Oriental and African Studies (SOAS), University of London, London; and Siddharth Narrain, lawyer and Research Associate, Sarai-Centre for the Study of Developing Societies (CSDS), Delhi With a preface by Upendra Baxi

 The book focuses on what is considered the Court's more conservative stance, evident in its comparison of slum dwellers to pickpockets, it's ordering of the interlinking of rivers in the name of national progress, or its reasoning that tribal populations will benefit from the mining of their lands.
 The essays study the emergence of a judicial sovereignty that appears to be committed to the 'oppressed and bewildered' in name only.

 Contents: I. Embedded Judiciary 2.
 In the Name of the People 3.
 Environment and the Will to Rule 4.
 Fundamental Rights and Public Interest Litigation in 79 India 5.
 Social Justice and the Supreme Court 6.
 Swallowing a Bitter PIL?
 7. A Meandering Jurisprudence of the Court 8.
-The Judicial Nineties

-Contributors: Philippe Cullet, Varun Gauri, Madhav Khosla, Sudhir Krishnaswamy, Nivedita Menon, Siddharth Narrain, Aditya Nigam, Usha Ramanathan, Ujjwal Kumar Singh, Mayur Suresh, Arun K. Thiruvengadam 2019 978-93-5287-582-5 ₹1260 228 pp Paperback State in India, The Ideas, Norms and Politics Edited by Vidhu Verma, Professor, Centre for Political Studies, School of Social Sciences, Jawaharlal Nehru University, New Delhi
+The Judicial Nineties Contributors: Philippe Cullet, Varun Gauri, Madhav Khosla, Sudhir Krishnaswamy, Nivedita Menon, Siddharth Narrain, Aditya Nigam, Usha Ramanathan, Ujjwal Kumar Singh, Mayur Suresh, Arun K. Thiruvengadam 2019 978-93-5287-582-5 ₹IIIO 228 pp Paperback State in India, The Ideas, Norms and Politics Vidhu Verma, Professor, Centre for Political Studies, School of Social Sciences, Jawaharlal Nehru University, New Delhi

 The state's capacity to redistribute wealth and alleviate poverty has been questioned, along with the robustness of its institutions and the negotiation of boundaries between state and civil society.
-The State in India offers an insightful overview of the literature on the state and showcases the interplay of state and society in new sites to interrogate how the state can shape concepts, ideas, and institutions central to our lives.
-Contents: I. Social Rights and the Paradox of Indian Democracy 2.
+In this context, The State in India offers an insightful overview of the literature on the state and showcases the interplay of state and society in new sites.
+The volume moves beyond the state question to interrogate how the state can shape concepts, ideas, and institutions central to our Contents: I. Social Rights and the Paradox of Indian Democracy 2.
 Globalisation, State and Sovereignty 3.
 Region and Nation in the Formation of the Modern Indian State 4.
 The State, Law and Multiple Legitimacies 5.
 From the Nation-State to Global Governance 6.
 Caste to Class?
 7. Decentralisation, Autonomy and Power 8.
 The State, Social Policy and Welfare 9.
 State, Social Justice and Reservation Policies 10.
-The Left and the Indian State II.
+The Left and the Indian State 11.
 State Violence, Coercion and Human Rights in India 12.
-Discipline and Punishment in North-East India Contributors: Dolly Arora, Dwaipayan Bhattacharyya, Neera Chandhoke, Ashwini Deshpande, Rajen Harshé, Himanshu Jha, Rahul Mukherji, Sajal Nag, Sudha Pai, Shirin M. Rai, Satyajit Singh, Vidhu Verma 2019 978-93-5287-547-4 ₹2100 400 pp Hardback
+Discipline and Punishment in North-East India Contributors: Dolly Arora, Dwaipayan Bhattacharyya, Neera Chandhoke, Ashwini Deshpande, Rajen Harshé, Himanshu Jha, Rahul Mukherji, Sajal Nag, Sudha Pai, Shirin M. Rai, Satyajit Singh, Vidhu Verma 2019 978-93-5287-547-4 ₹1950 400 pp Hardback Ten Ideologies